mmeewis/TL15/exercise5/README.md

 * Enter some data and save (no submit)
 * You should now find a file in your Mac's Desktop folder named <number>.json
 * Open the file and have a look a the data.
-* Change one of the fields (for example firstname)

 ```json
 {